troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 ```

 You never intend to actually instantiate an object of a `User`, only of `RegisteredUser` and `GuestUser`, so `User` is an abstract type (this is also called the [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern)).
-However in its current state every other user of your classes, e.g. your fellow programmer sitting next to you, could instantiate this class accidently and introduce a subtle bug in your application since this object would probably be usable in some senses but in other not.
+However in its current state every other user of your classes, e.g. your fellow programmer sitting next to you, could instantiate this class accidentally and introduce a subtle bug in your application since this object would probably be usable in some senses but in other not.

 With `Abstract Type` you would fix this like this: